stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 If the password reset token is invalid - it never existed or has expired - a `404 Not Found` response is returned.

+##### Resetting the Password for a Token

-After a successfully request with the query string token, you'll receive back an Account instance.
-Use this instance to set a new password.
-You do this just like any other [account update](#account-update), by specifying the attribute to update and calling the `save` method.
+After a successfully call with the query string token, you can return a page to the end user to collect the password to update for the account.
+Once you have the password, you can update it by a using the `Application`'s reset password method.

+    Account account = application.resetPassword("$TOKEN", "newPassword");

+On success, you will have access to the account that the password was reset on.
+This call on success will send the password change confirmation email that was configured in the Administrator Console to the email account associated with the account.

 <a class="anchor" name="application-accounts-list"></a>
 #### List Application Accounts